Electricity Laws and Incentives in Colorado

 |Level 2||Government and non-profit organizations||Up to $3,000 per port|

-For more information, including application details, see the Ready EV website.
+For more information, including application details, see the Black Hills Energy Commercial EV Charging Rebate website.

-Residential Electric Vehicle (EV) Rebate – Black Hills Energy
+Residential Electric Vehicle (EV) Charging Station Rebate – Black Hills Energy

 Black Hills Energy offers residential customers a $500 rebate for the purchase and installation of a Level 2 EV charging station.
-For more information, including application details, see the Ready EV website.
+Low-income residents are eligible for a rebate of up to $1,300.
+For more information, including application details, see the Residential Rebate website.

 More Laws and Incentives